lexogram/parallax/art.md

-would you add some graphs
+Would you add some graphs?